One Bronze Badge And One Homerun.

 And I was never guaranteed either one of them.

 It was not until I started working at Collegiate Sports that I began participating in other sports and activities.
-I was already playing tennis and hockey.
-I also tried my hand at skiing, golf, racquetball, flag football and baseball.
+I was already playing hockey and I also tried my hand at tennis, skiing, golf, racquetball, flag football and baseball.

 Me, not so much.